Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Conclusion

 \section{Conclusion}

-In this paper, we present a novel video-language pre-training framework, named \ours, that aims to utilize fine-grained local information to capture region-noun correspondences and temporal-aware features at the same time.
-Spatiotemporal grounding and temporal grouping are introduced to achieve the goal of local region-noun alignment and temporal distinguishment in a self-supervised manner.
-The proposed framework outperforms existing methods significantly on several downstream tasks, such as text-video retrieval, video question answering, video action recognition, and temporal action localization.
+In this paper, we present a novel video-language pre-training framework, named \ours, that aims to utilize fine-grained structures in video and languages to learn region-object correspondences and temporal-aware features simultaneously.
+Spatial grounding and temporal grouping are introduced to achieve the goal of local region-object alignment and temporal distinction in a self-supervised manner.
+The proposed framework outperforms existing methods significantly on downstream tasks, including text-video retrieval, video question answering, video action recognition, and temporal action localization.
+The superior performance validates our design and our method could be easily scaled up, as it is self-contained and does not rely on other artifacts.